 No. Artists 360 grants are for individuals only.

 Yes.
 Student applicants must be enrolled (part-time or full-time) in a college or university for the 2018-2019 school year located in one of the aforementioned counties.

 The criteria is based on artistry, program readiness and collegiality, and balanced cohort.
 Successful applicants will demonstrate artistic excellence, as defined by peers and practitioners in their discipline and show a deep commitment to their work.
 Successful applicants will be advanced in their practice (whether through higher education, apprenticeship, or studies with elders and leaders in their craft).
 Selected artists will have the desire to advance their career and deepen their practice, as well as an interest in sharing their work and process as part of a network of artists.
-Panelists will consider the overall balance of the group of grantees to ensure a broad representation of perspectives, disciplines, and experience levels.
+Panelists will consider the overall balance of the group of grantees to ensure a broad representation of geography, perspectives, disciplines, and experience levels.